10 Best Herbal Syrups For Headaches

 echinacea purpurea syrup

-Echinacea purpurea, commonly known as purple coneflower, is a popular herbal remedy often used to support immune function and alleviate symptoms of colds and flu.
+Echinacea purpurea, commonly known as purple coneflower, is a popular herbal remedy often used to support the immune system and alleviate symptoms of colds and flu.

 5. Salvia (Salvia officinalis)